5 tips to boost the effectiveness of your meetings

 1. Conduct a meeting audit.
 Just hearing the word audit makes me cringe … but bear with me.
 Let’s start by eliminating those meetings that don’t have a clear purpose or outcome.
 Let’s stop having meetings for meetings sake.
 You know the ones.
 They are nothing more than a data dump or an update fest.

 Trust me.
 Your attendee’s will love you for booking just 45 minutes.
-It will give people an opportunity to grab a coffee, return an urgent call or gathering their thoughts before dashing to the next meeting starting on the hour.
+It will give people an opportunity to grab a coffee, return an urgent call or gather their thoughts before dashing to the next meeting starting on the hour.

 3. Agree before you start.
 At the start of every meeting be clear on the purpose and agree on what needs to be achieved before the end of the meeting.
-Getting this agreement will help shape the discussions and to keep everyone on track.
+Getting this agreement will help shape the discussions and keep everyone on track.

-And if it does go off track (we all know how easily a meeting can be hijacked by an off topic discussion or issue) it’ll be much easier to steer it back on point and towards the outcome you all agreed to.
+And, if it does go off track (we all know how easily a meeting can be hijacked by an off topic discussion or issue), it’ll be much easier to steer it back on point and towards the outcome you all agreed to.

 4. Focus on needs & wants.
 Let’s agree that data dumps and team updates are of limited value …. and quite frankly boring to sit through!
 Aim to keep updates to a minimum and focus on what people need or want from the group to move a project forward.
 Maximise the wealth of knowledge in the room to collaborate, brainstorm solutions or seek advice.

 5. Make it actionable.
 Never again allow the attendees of a meeting you facilitate, leave the room confused or unsure of what the outcome is.
 There comes a point in every meeting when you must move on from brainstorming and general discussion and make a decision.

 And be ok that you may not reach consensus.
 Pleasing everyone is not the aim.
 Taking a stand, making a decision and moving forward towards achieving the business goal is your role as a leader.